 Yes.
 Absolutely.
-Feel free to attend either, or both, rituals as you identify.
-There is also a third-gender ritual every year.
+Feel free to attend either, or both, rituals as you identify, including Stag King and Trials of Artemis.
+There is often a third-gender or gender diverse ritual.
 Further, we have a closed, private swimming event that follows the ritual for third gender/trans people and their partner(s).

 Indeed.
 If you notice the colours in the dragonfly logo, they are in the order of the Rainbow Flag.
 KG is a safe place for all people.
-A Pride Parade, open to everyone, occurs every Friday of KG, followed by a LGBTQ ritual, which is closed.
-There is also a third-gender ritual and trans swim annually.
+A Pride Parade, open to everyone, occurs every Friday of KG, sometimes followed by a 2SLGBTQQIA+ ritual, depending on pride committee.

 How can I get involved more with KG?